edamtoft/CsvExport/README.md

 * delimiter: specify a custom delimeter (string; optional; default = ",")
 * contentType: specity a custom contentType (string; optional; default = "text/csv")
 * filename: a name for the file to download (string; options; default = "export.csv")
+* includeHeaders: choose to include or exclude the headers as the first row (boolean; optional; default = true)
+* columns: choose which columns to include.
+If not specified, will use the properties of the first data item (object; optional)
-* headers: object which maps property names to headers.
-Put header as null to remove a particular field (object; optional)
+* headers: object which maps property names to headers (object; optional)
 * formatters: object which maps property names to a function which will return the formatted value (object; optional)

 ### Examples